test-repo-billy/azure-rest-api-specs/specification/contosowidgetmanager/data-plane/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Contoso.WidgetManager. sepelling errrrrror
+This is the AutoRest configuration file for Contoso.WidgetManager.

 ## Configuration